ghulepati/ghule-portfolio/final_project_SaiGhule.md

 Giving a sense of what it is to be a woman in 2024

-### Highlights advancements in women's leadership and empowerment across various sectors.

-1. Increase in Female Enrollment in Schools across the world
-2. Increase in female business Directors

-### After which I want to slowly move the audience's attention towards several issues modern women are facing

-Showcases global variations in women's rights and freedoms.
-Addresses ongoing challenges like the gender pay gap and work-life balance struggles.
-Illustrates the disparity in opportunities between women from different backgrounds.

-### Finally after showing them both sides of the coin, I want them to go with a thought of how it is to be a woman in the 21st century.
-Encourages viewers to reflect on their own assumptions and biases.

 # Initial Sketches

 ## Increase in female enrollment in Schools